 , for RKO.
 While he was filming The Prowler

 in Italy he was summoned to testify before the House Un-American Activities Committee...

 Typically British stiff-upper-lip war dramas and action adventure laced with moments of sophisticated comedy were Guy Hamilton's trademark.
-The son of a British diplomat, Hamilton spent most of his youth with his family in France, seemingly destined to be groomed for a career in the diplomatic service...
+The son of a British diplomat, he spent most of his youth with his family in France, seemingly destined to be groomed for a career in the diplomatic service.
+Growing up...

 Peter Watkins began his career in advertising as an assistant producer and turned to amateur filmmaking in the late 1950s.
 In the mid-'60s he was commissioned by BBC-TV to make two feature-length docudramas incorporating a quasi-newsreel style and nonprofessional actors.
 The second of these, The War Game

 Lord Richard Attenborough was born in Cambridge, England, the son of Mary (née Clegg), a founding member of the Marriage Guidance Council, and Frederick Levi Attenborough, a scholar and academic administrator who was a don at Emmanuel College and wrote a standard text on Anglo-Saxon law.
 Attenborough...

 Ridley Scott was born in South Shields, Tyne and Wear (then County Durham) on 30 November 1937.
 His father was an officer in the Royal Engineers and the family followed him as his career posted him throughout the UK and Europe before they eventually returned to Teesside.
 Scott wanted to join Army (his...